 Nissin Cup Noodle Big Sukiyaki with Onsen Tamago

 Actually, in Japan, Nissin carried that out recently.
-I’m fond of trying new things and that is why I bought the limited-time new instant ramen with Sukiyaki flavor from Nissin’s Cup Noodle Big line the other day.
+I’m fond of trying new things, and that is why the other day I bought the limited-time new instant ramen with Sukiyaki flavor from Nissin’s Cup Noodle Big line.

 Nissin Cup Noodle Big Sukiyaki Flavor Instant Ramen

-The combination of Ramen, Sukiyaki, and Onsen Tamago is really great! and the broth of this Cup Noodle has a good, sweet soy sauce-based Sukiyaki-like flavor.
-The soft boiled egg makes the taste of the Sukiyaki ramen milder and turns it into a fabulous noodle dish.
+The combination of ramen, Sukiyaki, and Onsen Tamago is great!
+The broth of this Cup Noodle is very tasty with a sweet soy sauce-based Sukiyaki flavor.